rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 <div style="background-color:#eff5fb;padding:15px;"> <font face="Monaco" size="2" color="#75787a">
-We observe between May and June a decrease of 2.0 (±4.0) pp of the satisfaction rate
+We observe between May and June a decrease of 2.0 (±4.0) pp of the satisfaction rate, at a 95% precision interval.
 </font></div>

 The confidence interval is higher than the evolution itself.
-This means that the sample size of the surveyed population is too small to generalize to the rest of the country.
+This means that the sample size of the surveyed population is too small to conclude from the confidence interval of an evidence of a decrease, that can be generalized to the entire population of the country.
+This analysis does not however question the fact that there is a trend of decrease.